Consistency Over Intensity

 Process Beats Prediction

 One of the biggest mindset shifts is to judge yourself by process, not by outcome.
 When you evaluate a trade based solely on whether it made money, you reward bad habits if a poorly executed trade happened to win.
-Conversely, you may punish yourself for a well‑executed trade that lost because of randomness.
+Conversely, you may punish yourself for a well-executed trade that lost because of randomness.
 Professionals understand that market outcomes are noisy and often outside their control.

-Instead, they ask: Did I follow my entry criteria?
+Instead, ask: Did I follow my entry criteria?
 Did I manage my risk correctly?
 Did I exit according to plan?
-By focusing on execution quality, you strengthen the behaviors that lead to long‑term success.
+By focusing on execution quality, you strengthen the behaviors that lead to long-term success.
 This mindset also helps you control risk.
 Coaches warn that too much position size creates unusual P/L volatility and leads to emotional volatility.
 Your goal should be to be consistently profitable first, and only then scale up while retaining that consistency.
 In practice, that might mean risking a fixed percentage of your account on each trade and setting a daily loss limit; if you hit that limit, you stop trading for the day and review.
 These rules act like circuit breakers, preventing one bad day from turning into a catastrophe.

 Daily and Weekly Practices That Build Consistency